subhojit777/dc_ajax_add_cart/README.md

   product from cart.
 - Edit the cart view, add field *Quantity text field (Ajax)*, for ajax update of cart.
+- If you want *add to cart* confirmation messages to appear in a modal popup, enable the `dc_ajax_add_cart_popup` module.
+This is provided as a sub-module.
+Go to `admin/commerce/config/product-variation-types/default/edit/display`, check **Ajax add to cart popup** under `Custom Display Settings`, and click `Save`.

 ### Known issues:
 - [Throbber message appears twice on multiple update cart operation](https://www.drupal.org/project/dc_ajax_add_cart/issues/2941531)